AnnieChen1130/Google-IT-Automation-with-Python/Course5-Configuration-Management-and-the-Cloud/Lab2-Deployment-Using-Puppet/README.md

 Templates are written in a templating language, which is specialized for generating text from data.
 Puppet supports two templating languages:

-Embedded Puppet (EPP) uses Puppet expressions in special tags.
+* Embedded Puppet (EPP) uses Puppet expressions in special tags.
 It's easy for any Puppet user to read, but only works with newer Puppet versions. (≥ 4.0, or late 3.x versions with future parser enabled.)
-Embedded Ruby (ERB) uses Ruby code in tags.
+* Embedded Ruby (ERB) uses Ruby code in tags.
 You need to know a small bit of Ruby to read it, but it works with all Puppet versions.
 Now, take a look at the template file using the following command.

 cat templates/info.erb
-Copied!

 Puppet templates generally use data taken from Puppet variables.
 Templates are files that are pre-processed, some values gets replaced with variables.
 In this case, the file currently includes the values of three facts.
 We will be adding a new fact in this file now.

 Add edit permissions to the file using templates/info.erb using the following command:

 sudo chmod 646 templates/info.erb
-Copied!

 Now open the file using nano editor and add the following fact just after the last fact within the file:

 Network Interfaces: <%= @interfaces %>
-Copied!

 The template should now look like this:

 Machine Information